 Skye Guides and the Cuillin Ridge Traverse

-The Ridge Traverse is our speciality at Skye Guides.
-It should not be your first ambition in the Cuillin unless you are a highly competent mountaineer.
-The only exception to this rule of thumb is if you are incredibly fit and booking on a 1:1 basis.
+The Ridge Traverse is our speciality at Skye Guides but it should not be your first ambition in the Cuillin unless you are a highly competent mountaineer.
+The only exception to this is if you are incredibly fit and booking on a 1:1 basis.
 See suitability and vetting paragraph below.
-Our very high success rate (more than 100 successes in total and over 75 % in 2013) [2014- 75% and 23 in total] is only due to stringent vetting and following some rigid principles.
+Our very high success rate (more than 120 successes in total and over 75 % in 2013) [2014- 75% and 23 in total] is only due to stringent vetting and following some rigid principles.
 Although a truly magnificent route, the Cuillin Ridge Traverse is a major alpine-style climb, a huge undertaking and is not for everyone.

 For a broad overview please read the Traverse information page and study the Free Download Tips for Success on the Cuillin Ridge .
 If this sounds like the challenge for you please Contact us by phone or e-mail to discuss.

 A very high level of fitness is paramount along with good core strength and balance.
 Previous experience in the Cuillin or on rocky ridges in the Alps is the best way to know if this challenge is for you and we are happy to advise.
 Like many aspects of mountaineering, the Traverse is fundamentally dangerous and our number one priority is to keep all members of the party safe.
 For this reason we vet all potential clients who enquire.

 |Ratios||3-day course**||4-day course||5-day course||Refund for no Traverse attempt|